Co-Evolve/moojoco/README.md

 ## Examples

-For practical applications and demonstrations of **moojoco**, please refer to the [Bio-inspired Robotics Testbed](https://github.com/Co-Evolve/brt), which employs this framework extensively.
+For practical applications and demonstrations of **MooJoCo**, please refer to the [Bio-inspired Robotics Testbed](https://github.com/Co-Evolve/brt), which employs this framework extensively.